mriscoc/Special_Configurations/README.md

 }
 ```

-Then, request to the `CreateConfigs.py` to build a configuration with `CreateConfigs.Generate('MyCustomConfigName', ['Ender3V2','422','BLT','Volcano'])`; the last "Volcano" will overwrite the necessary values in the configuration file.
+Put the Volcano.json file inside of the `_features` folder, then request to the `CreateConfigs.py` to build a configuration with `CreateConfigs.Generate('MyCustomConfigName', ['Ender3V2','422','BLT','Volcano'])`; the last "Volcano" will overwrite the necessary
+values in the configuration file, you can also use the GUI, your custom .json file will be listed as a custom feature.

-The `CreateConfigs.py` script supports five basic operations over the configuration files:
+For write your json file take note that the `CreateConfigs.py` script supports five basic operations over the configuration files:

 > **InsertAfter**: allows to insert text after match a given mask.
 > **Custom**: allows to replace text  after match a given mask.
-> **CustomVal**: allows to replace numeric values.
+> **CustomVal**: allows to replace simple (numeric, booleans, etc.) values.
 > **Enable**: allows to enable a feature.
 > **Disable**: allows to disable a feature.
 > **Replace**: allows to replace a mask with other text.